Programme

 Sono Centrum

-Sometimes it happens that a young virtuoso emerges, shines brightly, and then fades away.
-The Italian guitarist Matteo Mancuso, who operates in the realms of jazz, rock, and funk fusion, is still relatively young, yet he has been on the scene long enough to prove that the hopes placed in him are not misplaced.
+Sometimes, a young virtuoso emerges, shines brightly, and then fades away.
+However, the Italian guitarist Matteo Mancuso, who blends jazz, rock, and funk fusion, is still relatively young but has already proven that the hopes placed in him are far from misplaced.

-“His improvisational skills are light years ahead of the rest of us,” says Al Di Meola, praising Mancuso.
+“His improvisational skills are light years ahead of the rest of us,” says Al Di Meola, praising Mancuso’s talent.
 “I was absolutely blown away when I heard Matteo.
 The future of guitar is in the hands of people like him,” adds Steve Vai.
-Another heavyweight, Joe Bonamassa, chimes in: “I’ve never seen anything like it; it feels like he’s invented a new instrument!”
+Joe Bonamassa also weighs in: “I’ve never seen anything like it; it feels like he’s invented a new instrument!”

-Matteo Mancuso began playing at the age of ten, taught by his father, a professional guitarist, and just a year later, the young six-string prodigy started performing.
-Originally from Palermo, Sicily, he trained primarily in Italy, earning a diploma in jazz guitar, and he also completed a scholarship stay at Boston’s Berklee College of Music.
+Matteo Mancuso began playing guitar at the age of ten, taught by his father, a professional guitarist.
+Just a year later, the young prodigy was already performing.
+Hailing from Palermo, Sicily, he primarily trained in Italy, earning a diploma in jazz guitar, and also spent time at Boston’s Berklee College of Music on a scholarship.

-Three years later, Matteo formed the Trio, which performed at European festivals and even toured in the United States.
-With bassist Stefano India and drummer Giuseppe Bruno, Mancuso recorded his first album, Journey, last year, featuring all-original material that highlights his masterful fingerstyle playing, entirely without a pick, reminiscent of classical or flamenco guitar techniques.
+Three years later, Mancuso formed The Trio, which performed at European festivals and toured the United States.
+Alongside bassist Stefano India and drummer Giuseppe Bruno, he recorded his first album, Journey, in 2024.
+The album, which features entirely original material, showcases his virtuosic fingerstyle playing—performed entirely without a pick—reminiscent of classical and flamenco guitar techniques.

-It’s remarkable how many famous guitar virtuosos in jazz, rock, and fusion have Italian roots – often we don’t even realize it: Joe Pass, Frank Zappa, Al Di Meola, Steve Vai, John Pizzarelli, Joe Satriani, John Frusciante, and John Petrucci.
-By now, it’s clear that the next in this line is Matteo Mancuso – and we’re fortunate to have the chance to witness him at the peak of his ascent.
+It’s remarkable how many famous guitar virtuosos in jazz, rock, and fusion have Italian roots, though we may not always realize it: Joe Pass, Frank Zappa, Al Di Meola, Steve Vai, John Pizzarelli, Joe Satriani, John Frusciante, and John Petrucci.
+Now, it’s clear that the next in this illustrious line is Matteo Mancuso—and we’re fortunate to witness his rise to the top.

 Dianne Reeves